fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> I just quit my software developer job to try to become a singer.
-My friends and parents don't support me.
-What should I do?

-> I am not a detail-oriented person but I like how software development can change people's lives, would I enjoy coding?
+> I was asked to solve a well known NP-complete problem in an interview.
+Should I refuse to solve it?

+> What should I do if I get distracted/bored whenever I'm coding something that's monotous?

+> I wrote a program that could be written in 5 lines of code in 29.
+When I looked at the 5 liner version, I was like "I would've never been able to write it that way."
+Is that normal?

+> I'm a software engineer.
+I have experience of around 7 years.
+What should I do to revive my career?

 ## Pending tutorials